-Contiguous Counties (Dallas, Denton, Ellis, Johnson, Parker, and Wise)
+Within Tarrant County and Contiguous Counties (Dallas, Denton, Ellis, Johnson, Parker, and Wise)

-- A maximum of twelve (12) individual student entry fees will be paid for participation in a maximum of four (4) competitions within contiguous counties.

-- Transportation costs will be paid.

-- No food or lodging will be provided.
+- A maximum of seventy-five (75) individual student entry fees per school will be paid for participation in a maximum of twenty-six (26) competitions within Tarrant County. - The Gifted and Talented Department will pay for one invitational tournament per campus. - Transportation costs will be paid. - No food or lodging will be provided.